Inclusion in a Distributed World

 The reduced social interactions make it harder to meet people and build a network.
 There are no serendipitous interactions in which one can learn, solve problems or maybe make friends.
 Many people just work on their tasks.
 It looks like people are more effective in the short term, but people are likely to have a worse time long term.
 It’s no surprise that people with a best friend at the workplace perform better and are happier.

 Another angle is company culture.
 How do you retain a great company culture when everyone switches to remote work?
 How do you build a fantastic and unique culture with a fully remote team?
 Culture is living your values every day, which is hard to do without a shared sense of purpose.
 This quote from Stratechery on leaks resonates with me:3

 I strongly suspect, though, that the closing of Facebook’s offices has played a large role as well.
-The likelihood of an employee feeling a sense of solidarity or common purpose is almost certainly less when said employee is only interacting with his or her coworkers via a video call, instead of in-person.
-Moreover, that reduced interaction is increasingly replaced, or accompanied, by alternative interactions, particularly on Twitter, that pull said employee in a very different direction.
+The likelihood of an employee feeling a sense of solidarity or common purpose is almost certainly less when a said employee is only interacting with his or her coworkers via a video call, instead of in person.
+Moreover, that reduced interaction is increasingly replaced, or accompanied, by alternative interactions, particularly on Twitter, that pulls said employee in a very different direction.

 Finally, I was reminded of just how different working remotely is when a former report, whom I never met in person, watched a video of me and said: “I had a completely different image of what you look like.
 This is literally the first time I see you outside of the usual ‘talking head frame’.“ It’s no surprise that many engineering managers prefer being in the office with their reports!

 So, what can you do if you are a manager or leader who wants to get to know their coworkers better, improve relationships with their reports and within the team, increase belonging, and build a shared sense of purpose?
 I approached inclusion with intentionality, tried many things, and I’m excited to share what worked for me.
 The recommendations build on each other: